Jhyde927/Marooned/Marooned.md

 We use tile LOS function to reveal tiles and highlight vision on the minimap.
 Tile LOS now checks for "see through" tiles.
 Instead of just checking walkable.
 That way we can reveal lava tiles even though they are not walkable. isWalkable was checking the original dungeon PNG map colors and didn't account for opening doors and destroyed barrels. see through tiles account for this.
 Minimap is updated every frame not just on movement, so opening a door reveals the room with out the player having to move.

+-check performance on laptop after minimap addition.
+I can't imagine it's that expensive. iterating a 48x48 grid.

+Added then commented out, wall specific colors on lighting shader.
+We can know what geometry is walls from the normal map of the model.
+We could have diffent colored dungeons if we passed a uniform.
+A little experimentation showed it would be a lot of work to get the colors looking good, without hot reloading it's a pain.

 Find a better blood decal animation.

+Minimap now draws doors once revealed.
+Doors are marked with different colored squares depending on door type.
+Locked doors are a faint red, instantly reading as locked.
+I made regular doors just a lighter colored gray, maybe they should be green, but I think that's too much.
+Eggs could be green on the map.
+We could color depending on enemy type as well.
+Just because we can.
+Thanks to Alex Morgan Johnson for the idea to show doors on minimap.

+-we could make open doors a different color than closed ones.
+Do red locked doors turn white when unlocked?
+Is the color updated every frame?
+It is, so it should change when isLocked = false.
+Just make another check on isOpen

+Bone shatter and skeleton death sounds are not positional. also spider take damage x

+cleaned up and consolodated shader code.
+Moved black vignette to post process fog shader out of bloom.
+So both vignettes are in one place.
+Removed all the junk from bloom shader so it's only tonemap and simple bloom now.

+Made 2D doors swing open.
+Fist I tried making a 3D model of the door, attaching the door texture to it, then puting the origin at the side of the door so it would rotate around that pivot point.
+Making the model and texturing it went ok, but when I tried to get it to pivot on it's side, it was a nightmare.
+Eventually I moved the mesh not the origin. but that ment I needed to offset it, and it had to rotate differently for vertical or horizontal doors.
+So I gave up on it, and set out to make the drawflatDoor that would rotate the door by 90 degrees when open.
+That was it's own kind of hassle because after flipping the position of the door was off.
+We ended up having to add a offset at the end to fudge it and make it look right.
+Now the 2D doors instantly open to 90 degrees.

+When an enemy passes through the door it occludes the whole door for a moment I think.
+We could give the door a hit box.
+Enemies would probably get stuck.
+Is there a reason why it would occlude? because of the angle I suppose.
+It rarely happens.

+get more sounds for Giant spider.